 - Supplements containing herbs

-These supplements have the potential to cause elevated heart rate and blood pressure as well as causing electrolyte imbalances which can further cause heart problems.
-Some supplements might also interfere with medications the person is taking.
+These supplements have the potential to cause elevated heart rate and blood pressure as well as cause electrolyte imbalances which can further cause heart problems.
+Some supplements might also interfere with the medications the person is taking.

 When one considers Muslims are taking in fewer calories during Ramadan, to begin with, anything which might make them eat less makes no sense, especially if they are also working out.
 Remember, calories are what give the muscles energy.
 Limiting calories during this time will also hinder exercise performance.

 I covered the weight loss supplements with the most evidence previously so see that for more insights.
 That said, even those I would not recommend during Ramadan.

 Building Muscle During Ramadan

 While I would not rule out people can get stronger during Ramadan, I have not seen any research on how much gains people can make during this time.
 If the client is a beginner, then I'm sure they will get stronger but this is mostly because of changes in the central nervous system.
 Basically, the nerves will send signals to the muscles to help them perform the exercise better.
 This better “talking” between the muscles and the nervous system will be the main reason beginners will get stronger.
 This can last up to 8-12 weeks.

 For the person who has been working out for a long time and wants to get stronger or bigger during Ramadan, I think this all depends on how well they eat during the times they are permitted to eat during.
 Basically, they will have to choose their foods very well, paying very close attention to the macronutrients – proteins, fats and carbs -they eat.

 While a multivitamin can't hurt, micronutrients (vitamins and minerals) likely won't play any role in muscle growth.
 That's because extra vitamins and minerals have not been shown to make people bigger, stronger or faster.
 Still, taking a multivitamin can't hurt and might help offset anything they missed in their diet when they are allowed to eat.